RealVNC: Connectivity

 RealVNC uses the RFB protocol.
 RFB 6.0 defaults to TCP/UDP port 5900.
-When making a connection over the Internet, the user must open this port in the local firewall as well as configure port forwarding to forward TCP Port 5900 (or the customized port respectively) to the local machine address if behind a NAT Router.
+When making a connection over the Internet, a user must open this port in the local firewall and configure port forwarding to forward TCP Port 5900 (or the customized port respectively) to the local machine address if behind a network address translation (NAT) router.

-As an alternative, one can tunnel VNC through SSH, avoiding the opening of additional ports and automatically traversing the NAT router.
+Alternately, one can tunnel VNC through Secure Shell (SSH), avoiding the opening of more ports and automatically traversing the NAT router.
 SSH also provides encryption of the connection between the VNC server and viewer.

 After proposing remote access interface for Weston in October 2013, RealVNC published a Wayland developer preview in July 2014.

-Limitations
+Limits

-The VNC protocol is pixel-based.
+The Virtual Network Computing (VNC) protocol is pixel-based.
 Although this leads to great flexibility (e.g., any type of desktop can be displayed), it is often less efficient than solutions that have a better understanding of the underlying graphic layout, like X11.
 Those protocols send graphic primitives or high-level commands in a simpler form (e.g., open window), whereas RFB just sends the raw pixel data.